CODARcode/Z-checker/README.md

 Z-checker-intaller can help you install everything (including compressors SZ and ZFP and other third-party libraries for plotting the figures).
 Z-checker-installer can be downloaded from http://github.com/CODARcode/z-checker-installer.
 Please read the user-guide of Z-checker for details.

+For quick data compression analysis, you can use qca tool, which is included in this package.
+It can help you conveniently conduct data type conversion, file format conversion and quick data visualization, and compare the original data and decompressed data simply.
+The qca library can also be found on github (https://github.com/szcompressor/qca.git).

 Please cite the following paper if you used Z-checker in your research/papers.
 Thanks!

 Tao, D., Di, S., Guo, H., Chen, Z., & Cappello, F. (2019).
 Z-checker: A framework for assessing lossy compression of scientific data.
 The International Journal of High Performance Computing Applications, 33(2), 285–303.